aviation4/Tip-calculator/README.md

 When either **Tip amount** or **Total** value is *greater than 1 000 000*, the result is expressed in millions:

 ![results expressed in millions](docs/results/results-millions.png)

-Result value will not be greater than $101M, in accordance with input limitations.